-The LSU Health Shreveport General Practice Residency (GPR) program will be a one-year experience in hospital dentistry and is based in the university’s affiliate hospitals.
-The program will intensively train general dentists to understand and competently manage complex dental patients with medically, mentally, emotionally, and physically compromised conditions, including age (geriatric and pediatric), utilizing the resources and facilities of a hospital.
-Advanced training will be provided in all areas of dentistry to enhance the skills required during postdoctoral education and upon completion, the skills and judgement commensurate with their residency experience.
+The LSU Health Shreveport General Practice Residency (GPR) program is a one-year experience in hospital dentistry and is based in the university’s affiliates: Ochsner LSU Health Shreveport - Academic Medical Center and David Raines Community Health Center and other community clinics..
+The program intensively trains general dentists to understand and competently manage complex dental patients with medically, mentally, emotionally, and physically compromised conditions, including age (geriatric and pediatric), utilizing the resources and facilities of a hospital.
+Advanced training is provided in all areas of dentistry to enhance the skills required during postdoctoral education and upon completion, the skills and judgement commensurate with their residency experience.

 - Advanced training in the clinical practice of dentistry with skill in patient evaluation, medical history, physical assessment, health promotion and disease prevention, laboratory diagnosis, the diagnosis and treatment of common dental emergencies in the dental setting, and the advanced use of dental treatment modalities.